 Why are mountain gorillas endangered?

-Mountain gorillas are endangered due to a number of reason including human conflicts and diseases.
+Mountain gorillas are endangered due to a number of reasons including human conflicts and diseases.
 Read More

 How can we help save mountain gorillas?

-Visiting mountain gorillas families and learn about the life of the gorillas is one way of contributing to the ongoing efforts of saving these endangered apes.
+Visiting Mountain Gorillas families and learning about the life of the gorillas is one way of contributing to the ongoing efforts of saving these endangered apes.
 The revenue received from gorilla trekking tours benefits gorilla conservation.
 Read More

 Rwanda also known as the Republic of Rwanda is found in central and East Africa.
 The country borders countries like Uganda, Burundi, Tanzania, and DRC.
 The country lies a few degrees in the southern part of the equator and it is a landlocked country, with Kigali as the capital city.

 Rwanda has a population of over 10 million people and she has 3 groups of people that are the Hutu, Tutsi, and Twa.
 The origin of the Hutu and Tutsi still is still disagreement however some scholars say they derived from the tribal indifferences that occurred, others say they derived from social classes.